-For more information on shortfin mako shark research, please visit the shortfin mako shark research page.
+For more information on shortfin mako sharks, please visit the shortfin mako shark page.

 - Date modified: